Asad-Ismail/Credit-Prediction/README.md

 # Credit-Prediction

-Prediction of weather a customer will apply for credit
+Prediction of weather a customer will apply for credit.

+See Credit_Application.pptx for detail information

 ## Getting Started